 • - for partially damaged material assets - the amount of determined losses, etc.

-If the court has decided to recover from the supplier the amounts of shortages and losses of valuables in excess of the amounts provided for in the contract, in the accounting records of the supplier the sale amount previously reflected in the debit of accounts 62 "Settlements with buyers and customers" or 51 "Settlement accounts", 52 "Currency accounts " and the credit of account 90 "Sales" are reversed for the amount of shortages and losses recovered by the buyer.
+If the court has decided to recover from the supplier amounts of shortages and losses of valuables in excess of the amounts stipulated in the contract, in the supplier’s accounting the amount of sales previously reflected in the debit of accounts 62 “Settlements with buyers and customers” or 51 “Settlement accounts”, 52 “Currency accounts " and credit account 90 "Sales", reverse the amount of shortages and losses collected by the buyer.

 • - shortages and damage to valuables within the limits of natural loss - to the accounts of production costs and sales costs (when they are identified during storage or sale);

-When recovering the cost of missing valuables from the guilty persons, the difference between their value credited to account 73 "Settlements with personnel for other operations" and the value reflected on account 94 is taken into account on account 98 "Deferred income".
+When recovering from the perpetrators the cost of missing valuables, the difference between their value credited to account 73 “Settlements with personnel for other operations” and the value reflected on account 94 is taken into account on account 98 “Deferred income”.

 • - production costs for preparatory work due to the seasonal nature of production;

-• - for the repair of fixed assets;
+• - for repairs of fixed assets;

 • - for warranty repairs and warranty service.